ocristian/java-box/lambdas-and-streams/README.md

 > keeping it ifinite

 - sometimes we need to continue to use a stream indefinitely
-- what terminal operation should we use fot this?
+- what terminal operation should we use for this?
 	+ _*use forEach()*_
 	+ this consumes the element from the stream
 	+ but does not terminate it